 There are three common forms of injury to the carpus causing hyperextension:

 1. The first form affects puppies and involves an abnormality in the development of the ligaments supporting the carpal joint.
-Affected puppies walk with excessivecanine carpal hyperextension extension of the carpus (with a gait more like a bear than a dog).
+Affected puppies walk with excessive extension of the carpus (with a gait more like a bear than a dog).
 Both wrists tend to be affected in puppies with this condition and in some extreme cases, the hock joints (ankles) in the hind limbs can also be affected.
 Puppies that have ligament laxity and subsequent hyperextension of the carpus as a result of prolonged immobilization in a bandage are only affected on the bandaged leg.

 2. The second form of injury to the carpus is the result of trauma.
 There are varying degrees of sprain injury affecting the carpus.
 The amount of lameness and swelling depends on the severity of the trauma.
 Some dogs will have an obvious postural abnormality with an inappropriate deviation of the affected joint.